arei/npmbox/README.md

 ## npmbox news

-UPDATE June 29, 2016: v3.1.1 of npmbox is out.
+UPDATE August 9, 2016: v4.0.0 of npmbox is out.
-  * This release drops the usage of the decompress library.
-  * Upgrades all the dependencies.
-  * Upgrades npm version.
-  * Upgrades node version.
-  * Adds support for git repos as packages.
-  * Fixes a bunch of bugs including locking errors with multiple unboxes.
-  * and finally manage to suppress the npm install console output!
-Hooray!
+  * Support for bundling multiple packages into a single .npmbox file!
+(Hooray!)
+  * Roll back version of tar.gz lib to solve large tar file bug.
+  * Fix error where npmbox would not give an error on a failure.

 Also worthy of note is that npm, inc. has begun thinking and working in how to do this within npm itself (and hopefully obsoletting this project entirely).
 There's a good blog post over at npm, inc called "dealing with problematic dependencies in a restricted network environment" that details some of the problems: [Check it out here!](http://blog.npmjs.org/post/145724408060/dealing-with-problematic-dependencies-in-a)